 Little Legos!

 Legos are always a hit and amazing fine motor work.
-The first week students were just building to strengthen their fine motor muscles.
-Then I added STEM I Can Build cards to give students a visual support and to encourage them to engineer and build with a plan and purpose.
+The first week we had these in the sensory table, students were just building to strengthen their fine motor muscles.
+Then I added STEM I Can Build cards to give students visual support and to encourage them to engineer, build, and problem-solve with a plan and purpose.

 Ice!